 How Business Owners can Help the Environment

-In conclusion, electronics recycling conserves natural resources, recovers valuable materials for the production of new products, reduces pollution, and cuts greenhouse gas emissions.
+Electronics recycling conserves natural resources, recovers valuable materials for new products, reduces pollution, and cuts greenhouse gas emissions.
 It sounds like something we should all commit to!